 The best spots to catch bluegill during the summer are in weedy protected bays with a gravel or sandy bottom.
 Look for elephant tracks to locate nests and other areas where bluegills spawn.
 When fishing these areas, use small live bait.

-If you want to catch bluegill in the summer, it’s best to fish near submerged weeds.
+If you want to catch bluegill in the summer, fishing near submerged weeds is best.
 These little fish aren’t hard to catch.
-In clear water, they’ll take a light tippet, but larger fish will get spooked by a heavy leader.
+They’ll take a light tippet in clear water, but larger fish will get spooked by a heavy leader.

 Submerged weeds are excellent places to target panfish.
 To fish in these areas, be sure to use a good anchor and plenty of line.
 To catch panfish, you can use a small jig in the size of 12 or a slip float.
 If you’re fishing near weeds, you’ll need to pay special attention to the depth of the water as the wind in the weeds will move your baits around.

-You’ll find bluegill hanging out near submerged weeds in shallow lakes and ponds.
+Bluegill will hang out near submerged weeds in shallow lakes and ponds.
 These aquatic vegetation are attractive to bluegill because it holds food for them.
-Bluegill usually stay near the shoreline in these shallow areas, as well as around brush in 15 to 20 feet of water.
+Bluegill usually stay near the shoreline in these shallow areas and around brush in 15 to 20 feet of water.
 However, in the warmer months, they’ll head back out into deeper water to wait out the warmer days.

 Nightcrawler fishing for bluegills is a simple method.
 Bluegills feed on insects of all kinds, including small crustaceans and caterpillars.
 You can catch them in many areas, from overtops and weeds to shallow water and creek channels.
 Just dangle a jig in front of them, and you’ll be rewarded with strikes!